Kaedenn/scarpet/smart_lighter.md

 prevents scanning an already-processed region.
 3. The scans terminate upon reaching the highest surface y-level.
 This prevents scanning an entire region of just air blocks.

+## Future Ideas

+### Named configuration sets

+I plan to provide the ability to have several distinct saved configurations managed via `/smart_lighter save <name>` and `/smart_lighter load <name>`.

+### Parallel (threaded) execution

+I plan to move the logic out of the main thread.
+This will greatly improve overall responsiveness and avoid framerate drops with a large processing radius.